Santa Fe, NM

 Santa Fe Spirits is one of our favorite little spots to have a cocktail or two before dinner!

 If you’re looking for a great patio for drinks and dinner try, Coyote Cantina!
 It is the Rooftop for Coyote Cafe.
-Thi is also seasonal and not open in the winter months.
+It’s seasonal and not open in the winter months; just FYI Honey!

 - Wine Shops and Wine Bar/Tasting Rooms

 Santa Fe has a couple of great little wine shops we like to visit!